-Guest Posting in 2021: Amplify Brand First, Build Links Second

-Too often, those who fail to recognize the value in guest posts have done it strictly for link building purposes, rather than building their brand.
+Guest Posting In 2023: 15 Tips To Increase Your Brand Awareness

+In my experience, guest posting has created dozens of business opportunities and leads my company has been able to exploit for profit.

+Instead of focusing on guest posting as a link-building strategy, we need to shift our focus to a brand-building strategy.

-In this column, you’ll learn guest posting tips to not only provide your site SEO value but to help build your brand, too.
+In this article, you’ll learn guest posting tips to not only provide your site SEO value but to help build your brand, too.

+Of course, if you want to engage in guest posting, you need to have the proper focus and expectations in place.

+That’s why I’ve listed 15 tips to maximize your guest posting campaign and increase your brand awareness.

-1. Stick to Your Niche & Exploit Expertise
+1. Stick To Your Niche & Exploit Your Expertise

 If you’re a digital marketer that focuses on content in your business, write about content.